Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 /home/geantvert/.local/share/virtualenvs/fast_transformer/lib/python3.9/site-packages/transformers/modeling_utils.py:668: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if causal_mask.shape[1] < attention_mask.shape[1]: In-place op on output of tensor.shape.
 See https://pytorch.org/docs/master/onnx.html#avoid-inplace-operations-when-using-tensor-shape-in-tracing-mode In-place op on output of tensor.shape.
 See https://pytorch.org/docs/master/onnx.html#avoid-inplace-operations-when-using-tensor-shape-in-tracing-mode

-Export of the model computing Key/Values for the whole sequence (we basically just remove past states from the input, the Pytorch
+Export of the model computing Key/Values for the whole sequence (we basically just remove past states from the input, the Pytorch code will recompute them):

 model_inputs_no_cache = {